 If anyone ever asks me if I regret anything in life, I can now gladly say, “No!” because if I hadn’t done any of my wrongs then I wouldn’t be the person I am in the place I am today.
 So to any students out there who aren’t on the “perfect track” to college, remember that it is your life, full of your choices.
 It is up to you to make the choice and put in the effort.

 ShiSha, thank you SO much for sharing your amazing story.
-Readers, if you want more, click this link for Shisha’s video of her surroundings in Cairo (replete with rockin’ Egyptian music), her video blog reflection about Egypt, or her blog, From East to the Middle East.
+Readers, if you want more, click this link for Shisha’s video of her surroundings in Cairo (replete with rockin’ Egyptian music), and her video blog reflection about Egypt.
 And please do leave comments and questions on this passionate article!